Skip to Main Content

 Counties, Municipalities and Boards of Education

-12.7.17 | COMAR regulations and model laws for local governments and boards of education have been updated to reflect the requirements of HB 879 (2017 legislative session).
-There are certain changes which must be adopted for compliance.
-Contact the Commission’s staff with questions about these changes.
+4.10.24 | COMAR regulations and model laws for local governments and boards of education have been updated to reflect the requirements of HB 879 (2017 legislative session) as well as HB 363 and HB 1058 (2021 legislative session).
+No additional updates were made in the 2024 session.
+The changes must be adopted for compliance.
+Contact the Commission’s staff with questions about these required updates.

 The Ethics Law requires local governments to enact similar laws for their jurisdictions.
 In the case of elected local officials, local governments’ laws must be equivalent to or exceed the requirements of State law with respect to conflict of interest provisions and financial disclosure provisions.
 The State Ethics Commission may exempt certain small municipalities from the requirement to enact ethics laws, or certain parts of ethics laws, for their jurisdictions.
 School boards may enact their own ethics regulations and thus become independent from county laws.
 If an official or employee is also a local government official or employee, he or she may need to consult with the local ethics commission in addition to the State Ethics Commission with regard to some activities.
 The Ethics Commission issues model laws, approves enacted laws or regulations, and assists in local law development.
 Md.
 Code Ann., Gen. Prov.
 Art. §§ 5-801 through 5-820 address these issues.